-Formula Ford began in England in 1967 as a cost-effective and reliable training ground for drivers.
-But it very quickly outgrew it's roots and became one of the most popular classes worldwide.
-The majority of professional race car drivers began their professional career in Formula Ford.
-The tradition continues today as "FF" produces future stars.
+Formula Ford began in England in 1967 as a practical and inexpensive training ground for drivers.
+It soon rose to become one of the most popular categories worldwide, and is recognized as a crucial step in a racing driver's career.
+Formula Ford is responsible for culminating the talent of many, and the tradition continues today as "FF" produces future stars.
 The class was brought into America during 1969 and there are hundreds of Formula Fords in the country.
 In 1985 Swift released the DB-1, which dominated for years and is the basis of all modern Formula Fords.
-With the introduction of the fuel-injected Honda Fit motor in 2009 the class was renamed F1600 or Formula F. Today "FF" is raced at a vintage, regional, national, and pro level.
+With the introduction of the fuel-injected Honda Fit motor in 2009 the class was renamed F1600 or Formula F, while in other parts of the world - the class is also called FF1600.
+Today "FF" is raced in vintage, regional, and national level series.

-Some of the "FF" alumni include Ayrton Senna, Jacques Villeneuve, Mario Andretti, Michael Schumacher, Daniel Riccardo, etc...
+Some of the "FF1600" alumni include Ayrton Senna, Michael Schumacher, Daniel Riccardo, etc...

-Formula Ford, one of the greatest success stories in all of motorsport, has proven to be the best training ground for aspiring drivers for the last 50 years.
-With an open rule book, this is one of the few classes left in motorsport that still have several chassis manufacturers from around the world.
-F1600 provides a pure wheel to wheel racing experience because the car is not allowed to have any wings.
-It is important to master racing a car that relies solely on mechanical grip before moving on to a high-downforce car.
+Formula Ford, one of the greatest success stories in all of motorsport, has proven to be one of the best training grounds for aspiring drivers for the last 50 years.
+With an open rule book, this is one of the few classes left in motorsport that still has several chassis manufacturers from around the world.
+F1600 provides a pure wheel-to-wheel racing experience because the car is not allowed to have any wings.
+It is important to master a car that relies solely on mechanical grip before moving on to a high-downforce car.
 Winning drivers depend on drafting, car control, and carrying momentum into the corner to be quick.
 There is a lot to learn in F1600 which translates directly into higher levels of professional racing.